olivier3lanc/Scrollio/README.md

-# Scrollshow
+# Scrollio

 *A full page scroll experience tool for story telling*.
-Scrollshow is a jQuery plugin that uses the scroll to reveal the text content.
+Scrollio is a jQuery plugin that uses the scroll to reveal the text content.

 * [Demo with only core CSS](https://codepen.io/olivier3lanc/pen/zLBGEL)
 * [Demo with callbacks](https://codepen.io/olivier3lanc/full/bjBbVP/)